undisbeliever/terrific-audio-driver/README.md

     * `tad-compiler check` can be used to check if all songs in a project will fit in audio-RAM.
  * Additional limitations exist for sound effects:
     * Sound effects are played at a fixed tempo (125 ticks per second).
-    * Sound effects cannot call subroutines.
     * The echo buffer and FIR Filter settings are set by the song.
 If a sound effect enables echo, it can have an inconsistent sound (depending on the songs echo and FIR settings).
-    * The default sound effect queue can only hold 1 sound effect.
+    * The default 65816 sound effect queue can only hold 1 sound effect.
-      This means only 1 sound effect can be played per frame.
+      This typically means a game can only play a single sound effect per frame.
       If the game requests two or more sound effects in a single frame, the one with the lowest index (as defined by the *Sound Effect Export Order*) will be prioritised.